nguyensjsu/cmpe281-avengers/User-Story.md

 Authentication: User can signup/login/logout

-Items for sale: Multiple User can view lists of items for sale and search by name.
+Items on Product Catalog: Multiple User can view lists of items on the Product Catalog that are for sale and search by name.

 Shopping Cart: Multiple User can add items to shopping cart and the app remembers it next time you login.
 Users can view all the items in their shopping cart.
 User can delete items in the shopping cart.